 3. Engagement of People

-The process approach looks into understanding activities as processes that link together and function as a system in order to achieve more consistent and predictable results.
+The process approach looks into understanding activities as processes that link together and function as a system to achieve more consistent and predictable results.

-Improvement where the focus is given on activities that ensure the organisation processes are improved on continuous basis.
+Improvement where the focus is given on activities that ensure the organisation processes are improved continuously.
 This may include internal audits, corrective actions and system reviews.

 6. Evidence-based Decision Making

 Evidence-based decision-making that is based on objective data evaluation to achieve the desired result.

 Relationship management with relevant stakeholders.
 Identifying important relationships with interested parties such as suppliers and setting out a plan to manage them ensures sustained success.